'Maze Runner' sets hopes on O'Brien and big screens for young adults

 The three-piece screens aim to immerse viewers into the film, from the claustrophobic elevator box that Thomas, played by O'Brien, travels to the Glade in, to a tense action scene when he tries to escape from the rapidly changing Maze.

-A lot rests on the shoulders of 23-year-old O'Brien, a former teen YouTube star, as he plays Thomas in the first installment of a three-part franchise "Maze Runner."
+A lot rests on the shoulders of 23-year-old O'Brien, a former teen YouTube star, as he plays Thomas in the first instalment of a three-part franchise "Maze Runner."

 "It's completely opposite to the themes of these kids having to compete against one another and kill one another," O'Brien said, comparing "Maze Runner" to young adult films such as "Hunger Games" and "Divergent."